-Born and raised in Pembroke, Pierre assumed the position of President and CEO of the Pembroke Regional Hospital in the fall of 2006.
-Before assuming this role, Pierre was the President and CEO of the Wellington Health Care Alliance.
-Prior to this, Pierre held a number of senior positions in both the public and private health care sectors.
-Pierre is past-chair of the Ontario Hospital Association's Board of Directors and the Catholic Health Association of Ontario.
+Born and raised in Pembroke, Pierre assumed the position of President and CEO of the Pembroke Regional Hospital in the fall of 2006 following 20 years of progressive leadership roles in public and private health care services across the province.
+He and his family are delighted to be living and working in his home town.
+Since January of 2018, he has concurrently held the position of President and CEO of the Mattawa Hospital and Algonquin Nursing Home.
+Just prior to assuming his role at PRH, Pierre was the President and CEO of the Wellington Health Care Alliance, operating three hospitals in three neighbouring communities through a single management team.
+Pierre has provided extensive leadership in health care at the provincial level having served as Chair of both the Ontario Hospital Association and the Catholic Health Association of Ontario.
+He currently sits on the Board of The Change Foundation.
 He has a Bachelor of Commerce from Carleton University and a Master in Health Administration from the University of Ottawa.

 Francois Lemaire, Vice-President Patient Services - Acute Care, Chief Nursing Executive

 Francois has both a Bachelor in Nursing and an MBA from the University of Ottawa and has had part-time teaching roles in the nurse practitioner program at the University of Ottawa and in the nursing program at La Cite Collegial in Ottawa.
 As a seasoned health leader with a very human touch Francois has been in his current role since November, 2012.
 Prior to that Francois worked at the Montfort Hospital where he held the position of Director of Critical Care, Emergency and Surgery for five years.
 He has also held a variety of progressively more senior roles at The Ottawa Hospital, the Trillium Gift of Life Network and in hospitals in the province of Quebec.